nidoranz2/SimpleAnagramChecker/README.md

 # SimpleAnagramChecker
-Checking if two strings provided is an anagram or not, provided the string is all in lowercase
+This program checks if two input strings are anagrams of each other.
+## Usage
+To use the program, provide two lowercase English alphabet strings as command-line arguments.
+The program will determine if the two strings are anagrams.